 Sriracha

-(May be present: Almond, Sesame, Eggs, Soy, Milk, Fish, Wheat, Gluten)
+(Contains: Almond, Sesame, Eggs, Soy, Milk, Fish, Wheat, Gluten, May contain traces of allergens; )

 1 packet